YOUNG ARTIST SHOWS, OTC ART WALK POP-UP SHOW, $100 & UNDER ART BAZAAR

 IdeaXFactory, 351 N. Boonville, Will Not Participate in the December First Friday Art Walk. http://ideaxfactory.com

 Millet and Hammer, 405-407 N. Boonville Ave., a collaborative studio and purveyor of locally made furniture and home décor, invites you to experience the new work its members have created for the month and the exciting projects in which they are involved.
 (417) 413-3817 www.milletandhammer.com Open 10 a.m.-6 p.m.
 T-Sat

 U.school, 425 W. McDaniel, Ste.
-160, the downtown Springfield democratic micro school, presents a DWNTWN Magazine Release Party 6-9 p.m. during the Nov.
-3 First Friday Art Walk.
-DWNTWN is a print magazine that looks at downtown Springfield through the eyes of teens.
-The u.school gallery will showcase paintings, drawings, and artwork on the theme Downtown, all produced by u.school students. www.u.school
+160, the downtown Springfield democratic micro school, will explore the concept of Vintage for December’s First Friday Art Walk.
+The school’s space, a couple of doors down from The Moxie, will be open to the public 6:30-8:30 p.m.
+The U.school gallery will showcase paintings, drawings, and artwork on the theme Vintage – all produced by U.schoolers. www.u.school